 - There is something to learn in every dark night you are willing to face.

 - Old fear patterns can be released.
-You can learn to center yourself no matter what’s going on around you.
+You can learn to center yourself no matter what’s going on around you and become your own best healer.

-- When you become your own beloved, just about everything gets easier.
+- When you are truly your own beloved, just about everything gets easier.

 I believe the time of the expert is over.
 We can no longer put our healers and teachers on pedestals and hope they can fix us.
 We can no longer take responsibility for others’ emotions or try to fix anyone else.
 There is great opportunity for finding the wisdom and strength we need within though.
 We have entered a time for self-healing and empowerment.
 I am here to support you in your own process, whatever that looks like.